 Flaxseed is sometimes tried for cancer because it is broken down by the body into chemicals called 'lignans'.
 Lignans are similar to the oestrogen - so similar, in fact, that they compete with oestrogen for a part in certain chemical reactions.
 As a result, natural oestrogens seem to become less powerful in the body.
 Some researchers believe that lignans may be able to slow down the progress of certain breast cancers and other types of cancers that need oestrogen to thrive.
 Source: http://www.webmd.com/vitamins-supplements/ingredientmono-991-flaxseed.aspx?activeingredientid=991&activeingredientname=flaxseed

-So whilst phytoestrogens may act like natural oestrogen, they will only do so in large amounts and their ability to affect testosterone levels are limited, at best (http://www.pcrm.org/health/cancer-resources/ask/ask-the-expert-soy), Bringing this back to muscle gain, whilst testosterone will play a part, this will be affected mostly by the exercise you do, cutting out alcohol, getting enough fats, etc, not the minute amounts of phytoestrogens from the flaxseed in Huel.
+So while phytoestrogens may act like natural oestrogens, they will only do so in large amounts and their ability to affect testosterone levels are limited, at best (http://www.pcrm.org/health/cancer-resources/ask/ask-the-expert-soy).
+Bringing this back to muscle gain, while testosterone will play a part, this will be affected mostly by the exercise you do, cutting out alcohol, getting enough fats, etc, not the minute amounts of phytoestrogens from the flaxseed in Huel.

 Huel contains a macro split of 37:30:30:3; i.e. 37% of the energy comes from carbohydrates, 30% from fat, 30% from protein and 3% from fibre; it provides everything you need and is ideal for muscle gain, especially if you struggle to consume enough food for bulking.